seanh/seanh/posts/2023/01/14/bitwarden.md

 Bitwarden vault also gets the 2FA for all your accounts.

 Bitwarden [recommend](https://bitwarden.com/help/bitwarden-field-guide-two-step-login/#use-authy)
-using [Authy](https://authy.com/) for your 2FA app because its [encrypted backup feature](https://authy.com/blog/how-the-authy-two-factor-backups-work/) protects you against losing your 2FA app.
+using [Authy](https://authy.com/) for your 2FA app for its [encrypted backup feature](https://authy.com/blog/how-the-authy-two-factor-backups-work/) protects you against losing your 2FA app.

 Since losing your second factor can lock you out of your account you should